French Bulldog Temperament, Energy Level, and Lifestyle Fit

 • Avoid harsh corrections

-Food motivation works well, but portions should be monitored due to the breed’s tendency toward weight gain.
+Food motivation works well—but monitor portions to prevent weight gain.

 Emotional Sensitivity and Bonding